Planning a DSE cluster on Amazon EC2

 EC2 deployments for multiple regions/availability zones

-For these deployments use any of the supported platform on each node:
+For these deployments use any of the supported platform on each node.

 It is best practice to use the same platform on all nodes.
-If your cluster was instantiated using the DataStax AMI (no longer supported), use Ubuntu for the additional nodes.
+If your cluster is instantiated using the DataStax AMI (no longer supported), use Ubuntu for the additional nodes.
 Configure the cluster as a multiple datacenter cluster using the Configuring Amazon EC2 multi-region snitch.

 Guidelines for EC2 production clusters